francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

 Docker provides a containerized local registry that can be started using the `docker run` command.
 You will also configure the registry server by providing native basic authentication.

-1. Change the direcotry to the home direcotry:
+1. Create a password file with one entry for the user `testuser`, with password `testpassword`:
     ```sh
     cd
-    ```

-2. Create a password file with one entry for the user `testuser`, with password `testpassword`:
-    ```sh
     mkdir auth
     docker run \
     --entrypoint htpasswd \
     httpd:2 -Bbn testuser testpassword > auth/htpasswd
     ```

-3. Start the registry with basic authentication:
+2. Start the registry with basic authentication:
     ```sh
     docker run -d \
     -p 5000:5000 \